chef/chef-web-docs/content/ctl_chef.md

 `-s`, `--chef-server-url`

 :   Chef Infra Server URL.

 `-u`, `--only-unused`

-:   Generate a report with only cookbooks that are not included in any node's runlist.
+:   Generate a report that only includes cookbooks that are not included in any node's runlist.

 `-V`, `--verify-upgrade`